 Say a friend overdosed on your drugs.
 Nothing to do with the product, they just took too much.
 How would you feel?

 To be completely honest with you, one of the first things I'd do for my own safety is to speak to someone who could help me out in that situation.
 I know that sounds a bit cold, but I'd also want to speak to the family.
 I'd want to see the family.
-I'd want to apologise.
+I'd want to apologize.
 I'd want to do everything in my power to make it ok to them, and tell them I know it wouldn't be ok, because it wouldn't be like I took their son or daughter cliff jumping and there was a tragic accident.
 Quite plainly: I sold them drugs, and I don't think I'd be forgiven.
 That would be an awful feeling.
 I'd also do my best to show that I'm not some whacked-out crazy drug-dealing junky who lives in a dive, who sells dirty drugs for money.

 Is that what most people think dealers are?